telerik/maui-docs/controls/listview/scrolling.md

 ## Vertical ScrollBar

 You can set the visibility of ListView vertical scrollbar according to your preferences with the `VerticalScrollBarVisibility` property. `VerticalScrollBarVisibility` (`Microsoft.Maui.ScrollBarVisibility`) specifies whether the vertical scrollbar will be visualized.
-By default it is set to `ScrollBarVisibility.Default` which means the scrollbar behavior depends on the target platform.
+By default, the property is `ScrollBarVisibility.Default` which means the scrollbar behavior depends on the target platform.

 Here is a quick snippet on how you can set it to `ScrollBarVisibility.Always`: